-It is likewise probable that the habitual mental condition of the mother may have an influence upon the nutrition of the embryo, and thus interfere with its development.
-It is well known that "a fit of passion in the nurse vitiates the quality of the milk to such a degree as to cause colic and indigestion (or even death) in the sucking infant;"1 and it is not unreasonable to suppose that the nutritive fluids may be modified by a similiar influence during the period of gestation.
+It is likewise probable that the habitual mental eondition of the mother may have an influence upon the nutrition of the embryo, and thus interfere with its development.
+It is well known that "a fit of passion in the nurse vitiates the quality of the milk to such a degree as to cause colie and indigestion (or even death) in the sucking infant;" and it is not unreasonable to suppose that the nutritive fluids may be modified by a similar influence during the period of gestation.

-1 Carpenter's "Iluman Physiology," p.
+$^{1}$ Carpenter's "Human Physiology," p.
 987; "Comparative Physiology," p.
 124.